Receipts Manual

 Reports

-Select an account, category, which fields to include, and the active state.
+Select Fields to select which fields to include and in what order.
 Fields may be enabled or disabled by tapping the field name.
-They may also be reordered by dragging the icon on the right of each field.
-Next select the time interval for receipts to include in the report.
+Reorder a field by dragging the icon on the right of the field.

 Email